-Category 1: CAC Membership and Accreditation Program.
-Eligible applicants are limited to nonprofit organizations1 and for-profit organizations (including tribal nonprofit and for-profit organizations) and institutions of higher education (including tribal institutions of higher education).
+Eligible applicants are limited to states (including territories), units of local government,1 nonprofit organizations2 and for-profit organizations (including tribal nonprofit and for-profit organizations), and institutions of higher education (including tribal institutions of higher education).
 All recipients and subrecipients (including any for-profit organization) must forgo any profit or management fee.
-Nonprofit organizations that hold money in offshore accounts for the purposes of avoiding paying the tax described in 26 U.S.C.
-511(a) are not eligible to apply.